-This service provides educational consulting services, professional development and technology integration support related to teaching and learning in an online environment. e-Learning members will have full access to MOODLE, video conferencing, and virtual field trips.
-In addition, this service will provide support for:
+This service provides educational consulting services, professional development and technology integration support related to teaching and learning in an online environment. e-Learning members will have full access to MOODLE, video conferencing, virtual field trips, multiuser virtual environments and webinar tools, and support for online high school courses and development of online course work.
+Component school districts who wish to receive services in e-Learning must also be members of the Digital Learning COSER 448.000.